 Include Your Information on the Check

 When you order checks, have your name, address and telephone number printed on the check.
-Vendors and banks tend to ask for I.D. when taking checks, so this helps protect you from identity theft if someone gets hold of your blank checkbook.
+Vendors and banks tend to ask for ID when taking checks, so this helps protect you from identity theft should someone get hold of your blank checkbook.

 - Include the correct payee name for the person receiving the money.

 - Include the exact amount of the check, and make sure the written amount is the same as the numerical amount.